8. Lagopus software switch datastore and DSL syntax¶

 $ lagosh Lagosh> configure Configure#

-will apply changes to lagopus running configuration (datastore).Configure# save
+Configure# commitwill apply changes to lagopus running configuration (datastore).Configure# savewill write running configuration to/usr/local/etc/lagopus/lagopus.dslin DSL syntax.

 8.2.
 Configuration syntax types¶